 Unveiling new, pioneering, and empowering research that throws new light on naming practices in North America.

-Trailblazing family historian Paul Crooks pioneered research into Black genealogy during the 1990s.
-He traced his family history from London, back 6 generations, to ancestors enslaved on a sugar plantation in North America.
+Paul Crooks is a published author and trailblazing genealogist with a specialist interest in Black ancestry.
+He pioneered research into Black genealogy during the 1990s when he became the first to trace his family history from London, back six generations, to ancestors enslaved on a sugar plantation in North America 200 years ago.